SpineEventEngine/SpineEventEngine.github.io/docs/quickstart-java.md

     when a domain model changes.
 This directory is <em>excluded</em> from version control.
  * **`src`** — contains the handcrafted source code.

-Let's review the source code structure.
+Let's see how the source code is structured.

 ### The `src` directory
 The source code directory follows standard Gradle conventions and has two sub-directories: